-Important: If you wire the power connector yourself, ensure correct polarity.
-There is NO PROTECTION against power reverse polarity!
-Reversed polarity will blow random board components.
+Important: If you wire the connector yourself, make sure polarity is correct.
+There is NO PROTECTION against reverse polarity DC power!
+Do not connect power with polarity reversed, this will blow random board components.

 With 12V power, the CPU1 STATUS LED should flash once per second.
-If intercom (Line #5) is in use, the CPU2 STATUS LED should flash 2 per second.
+If intercom (Line 5) is in use, the CPU2 STATUS LED should flash 2 per second.